 First, watermelon is 92% water, so it can help to rehydrate the body and make you feel more refreshed.
 It also contains electrolytes like potassium and magnesium, which can help to restore any that may have been lost through sweating.

-So, if you’re looking for a summer snack that will help you feel your best, reach for a juicy slice of watermelon.
+So, if you’re looking for a summer snack to help you feel your best, reach for a juicy slice of watermelon.